openstack/tacker/doc/source/user/etsi_cnf_healing.rst

 This procedure uses an example using the sample VNF package.

-How to create VNF package for healing
+How to Create VNF Package for Healing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Using `tacker/tests/etc/samples/etsi/nfv/test_cnf_heal`_,
 describe how to create VNF package for healing.